 How Much Does It Cost?

 The cost of attending the reunion is comprised of three different costs:

 - Transportation to and from Yale – you will make your own arrangements; here are some valuable links and phone numbers.

 - The cost of the reunion activities and meals – when you sign up, you’ll choose which days you’ll attend and which meals you’ll eat; and

 - The cost of housing – when you sign up for the reunion, you can add “staying in the college” to your charges.
-Alternatively, you can make separate arrangements to stay in a nearby hotel.
-See below for hotels.
+See the YAA information about on-campus housing for important information about on-campus housing.
+Also, Yale has deals with the 5 closest hotels, and the shuttle buses run to them and to Pierson-Sage garage on Whitney Avenue.
+(Learn more about hotels.
+And also about parking.)
+Alternatively, you can make separate arrangements to stay in a nearby hotel and drive in for reunion activities.

 How Do I Signup and Pay?

-Sometime this winter, the AYA will create a signup page whereby you can sign up for the reunion activities and meals … and for on-campus housing in the college.
+In March, the YAA will create a signup page whereby you can sign up for the reunion activities and meals … and for on-campus housing in the college.
 We will link to that page when it is available.

 What Other Questions Do You Have?